top of page

 Mitigating Bias in Information Gathering, Decision Making and Interventions

-We all have bias.
-Bias impacts the way we see the world and make choices about how we interact with others.
-The goal of this workshop is to better understand and mitigate bias in our processes, not the removal of bias.
-This training provides an opportunity to explore how each of us sees the world and widens the aperture of awareness when working with others through assessment, crisis de-escalation and interventions.
-This workshop teaches the importance of improving the accuracy and validity of our processes as it applies to the three critical areas of gathering information, making decisions, and developing interventions.
+We all have biases.
+Bias shapes how we see the world and how we choose to interact with others.
+The goal of this workshop is to better understand and mitigate bias in our processes, not to remove it.
+This training provides an opportunity to explore how each of us sees the world and widens the aperture of awareness when working with others through assessment, crisis de-escalation, and interventions.
+This workshop emphasizes the importance of improving the accuracy and validity of our processes across the three critical areas of gathering information, making decisions, and developing interventions.

 More details on our Preparedness Page.